elephantscale/es-training-new/course-outlines/COBOL-advanced.md

 ## Overview

-* This is a comprehensive program to provide developers with a strong foundation in COBOL programming with an emphasis on how COBOL is designed and the architecture of COBOL applications.
-The four divisions of a COBOL program and essential concepts like data types, variables, and control structures are introduced and participants will learn to handle basic file operations, write modular code, and implement simple input/output procedures.
-* The current COBOL context, the role COBOL based legacy applications play in enterprise environments is discussed at length since most students will be working with legacy COBOL, either in a support programming role, adapting COBOL code to new environments or migrating COBOL applications into other technologies.
-* Through hands-on exercises and a capstone project, learners will gain practical experience in writing and debugging COBOL programs.
-The course is designed to be very hands-on with extensive labs, exercises and challenge problems
+* This is an intensive program designed for experienced developers who want to learn about COBOL's advanced capabilities and modern applications.
+* This course covers database integration with embedded SQL, CICS transaction processing, and web service integration using JSON and XML.
+* Participants will delve into performance optimization, memory management, error trapping, and security best practices to develop robust, efficient, and secure COBOL programs.
+* The course include an comprehensive hands on project for students to master the concepts by applying them in a practical way

 ## Audience
-* Developers who already have a background in programming.
+* Developers who already have a background in programming or have completed the Intermediate COBOL course or have an equivalent level of COBOL knowledge

 ## Duration
 * 5 days
+* However, it can be modified to be delivered in shorter time frames depending on the needs of the customer and students.

 ## Format
 * Lectures and hands-on labs.
 (50%, 50%)

 ## Prerequisites

- * Background in programming
+ * Background in programming or have completed the Intermediate COBOL or equivalent knowledge.

 ## Lab environment